Dual Diagnosis Treatment Center

 Dual diagnosis treatments see mental illness and addiction as coexisting illnesses that feed off each other.
 It seeks to address both aspects of the problem and to heal both not separately but at the same time.
 Those who meet the criteria for having a mental disorder and for an addictive disorder are often classified as dual diagnosis and should seek a dual diagnosis treatment center for the best chance of healing and full recovery.
 If you are looking for drug treatment centers in Utah that will deliver the best care for dual diagnosis patients, turn to The Phoenix Recovery Center.
 Our dual diagnosis treatment center offers addiction treatment as well as psychotherapy, trauma therapy, and group therapy to treat both the mental and physical aspects of our patient’s conditions.
 We know that our greatest asset is our highly trained, qualified and educated staff.
 With personal recovery and experience, our staff guide our residents to individual success and sobriety.

 We know that addiction consumes everything and everyone it surrounds.
-Our family educational forumsallow loved ones to attend and participate by understanding the disease of addiction and to learn how to best support their loved one through this difficult time.
-In addition, all who are affected by the addiction of a loved one will come away with tools to use in their lives independent of one suffering from addiction but also a greater comprehension of their loved one’s struggle.
+Our family educational forums allow loved ones to attend and participate by understanding the disease of addiction and learning how to best support their loved one through the dual diagnosis treatment.
+In addition, all who are affected by the addiction of a loved one will come away with tools to use in their own lives, and a greater comprehension of their loved one’s struggle.

-What is the Best Course of Treatment for Dual Diagnosis?
+What is the Best Course of Action for Dual Diagnosis Treatment?

 If you or a loved one experiences dual diagnosis, you can find help.
 The majority of people with co-occurring disorders are only treated for one of their ailments.
 However, research has shown that in order to effectively recover from dual diagnosis, individuals must undergo treatment for both conditions.